What is Guided Myofascial Therapy?

 email me at email@example.com or use contact form to receive links to the classes!
 Please feel free to share with friends and family!

-Use these sessions to dial in to your specific pattern and issues, and provide relief from pain while developing more functional mobility.
-Whether you are seeking more performance and better recovery for intense physical activities or simply trying to make it through the work day with less pain, these 90 minute customized sessions are the best way to target your specific needs and learn valuable techniques which you can use for years to come.
+I recommend these sessions to dial in to your specific pattern and issues, and provide relief from pain while developing more functional mobility.
+Whether you are seeking more performance and better recovery for intense physical activities or simply trying to make it through the work day with less pain, these 75 minute customized sessions are the best way to target your specific needs and learn valuable techniques which you can use for years to come.

 With the individual sessions we have a chance to use more immediate feedback, focusing in on a deeper level to points and movements specific for YOUR body and pattern.
-Available online via Zoom, or in-person on North Shore of O’ahu. $120/one-on-one session
+With in-person individual sessions I generally do some hands-on release work in addition to the guided myofascial bodywork for the more precise and tricky to find trigger points which don't lend as well to self-treatment.

 Email firstname.lastname@example.org or use contact form to get started!

-Climbing full-time through my teens and early twenties without enough rest and regenerative practices led to chronic overuse injuries in my back, shoulders, hips, knees, hands and feet.
-This is what directed me to the study of massage therapy, medical qigong, acupuncture and Traditional Chinese Medicine in order to find relief from the pain and understand better what was happening to my body.
+Rock Climbing full-time through my teens and early twenties without enough rest and regenerative practices led to chronic overuse injuries in my back, shoulders, hips, knees, hands and feet.
+This is what directed me to the study of massage therapy, medical qigong, acupuncture and Traditional Chinese Medicine in order to find relief from the pain, and to help others in resolving chronic pain and imbalance.
 Dynamic balance is an important presence in my life.
-The regenerative SMR bodywork and movement work on the mat are crucial for maintaining overall balance with more potentially exhausting activities like climbing and surfing, the yin to the yang, so to speak.
+The regenerative bodywork and movement are crucial for maintaining overall balance with the stress and strain of daily life, the yin to the yang, so to speak.

 I love sharing this work because it helps people feel empowered in the process of their own healing, and more present in their own body.
-Health, wellness and optimal performance are an ongoing process, not a destination, and my purpose is to help you dial in with that process.
+Health, wellness and optimal movement is an ongoing process, not a destination, and my purpose is to help you dial in with that process no matter where you're starting from.

 -Masters of Science in Acupuncture and Oriental Medicine at Acupuncture & Integrative Medicine College, Berkeley, CA (graduated 2010), including over 1,000 clinical hours treating patients in the community clinic with Acupuncture, Herbal Medicine and Medical Qi Gong, and 3.5 years (2,000+ hours) of year-round full-time, in-person coursework in Acupuncture, Western Biomedicine, Orthopedics, Anatomy and Physiology, Pharmacology, Traditional Chinese Medicine and Integrative Medicine.